couchbaselabs/hands_on_n1ql/content/slide-55.md

-# Part 3 : Indexing and Query Tuning
+## <b>Part 3 : Indexing and Query Tuning</b>

-## Session Overview
+We now turn our focus to indexing and query tuning.

-Let's look at keyspaces you're using so far.
+Let's look at the keyspaces you're using so far.

 <pre id="example">
 SELECT *